statsig-io/launchDarkly_migration_script_template/README.md

 ## Considerations

 This script should work out of the box.
-I'd suggesting testing on an environment of 5-10 flags.
+I'd suggesting getting started with a test environment of 5-10 flags.
 However, before running the script on a large scale, consider the following:

+- __IMPORTANT__: If you don't want/need to customize this import script, you may consider using [Statsig's built in LaunchDarkly migration tool](https://docs.statsig.com/guides/migrate-from-launchdarkly).
 - The script migrates boolean flags from LaunchDarkly.
 Non-boolean flags require manual migration.
 - The script uses a tag (`Migration Script`) to identify migrated flags in Statsig.
 Ensure this tag is unique and recognizable.
 - The script includes a function to delete all Statsig feature gates with a specific tag.
 Use this with caution to clean up after a test or failed migration.